 PEOPLE

+Fact Focus

 There are 16 officially recognized indigenous tribes in Taiwan.

-The nation is home to over 530,000 new immigrants, most of whom hail from China and Southeast Asia.
+The nation is home to over 541,000 new immigrants, most of whom hail from China and Southeast Asia.
 While Taiwan may be described as a predominantly Han Chinese society, with more than 95 percent of the population claiming Han ancestry, its heritage is actually much more complex.
 The successive waves of Chinese immigrants that began arriving in the 17th century belonged to a variety of subgroups with mutually unintelligible languages and different customs.
-Today in Taiwan, however, distinctions between them have become blurred as a result of extensive intermarriage and the universal use of Mandarin.
-Taiwan is a multicultural society comprising diverse Han subgroups, as well as indigenous Malayo-Polynesian peoples and immigrants from all over the world.
-Recent years, for
+Today in Taiwan, however, distinctions between them have become blurred as a result of Young adults soak up the festive atmosphere at Christmasland in New Taipel City.
+(Chin Hung-hao)